Part XII - A New Direction

 Godzilla vs. Gigan's soundtrack is composed exclusively of moneysaving stock music, all of it by Ifukube.
 The cue heard over the main titles is the Volcano music from the rather recent Mitsubishi Future Pavilion at Expo '70 and during a scene in which Anguirus is taking a particularly bad beating from King Ghidorah and Gigan, the same exhibition's Storm music is recycled to surprisingly dramatic effect.

-As 1972 drew to a close, November 21 saw the debut of Ifukube's latest concert work, Rondo in Burlesque for Wind Band, which had been commissioned by the Tokyo Kosei Wind Orchestra.
-Founded in 1960, the TKWO has long been considered to be one of the world's finest ensembles of its type and certainly by 1972, when it requested the Rondo from Ifukube, it had already enjoyed a prestigious reputation.
+As 1972 drew to a close, November 21 saw the debut of a concert piece that Ifukube had been working on throughout the film-free year: Rondo in Burlesque for Wind Band.
+The Rondo was commissioned by the Tokyo Kosei Wind Orchestra, an ensemble that, since its founding in 1960, had been considered to be one of the finest of its type in the world.
+The TKWO continues to enjoy its prestigious reputation to this day.

 Like any rondo, Rondo in Burlesque contains a principal theme (Theme A) that repeatedly alternates with several additional contrasting themes.
 Theme A of the Rondo is an adaptation of a march from Ifukube's score for The Little Prince and the Eight-Headed Dragon, Themes B and C are sourced from Godzilla vs. Monster Zero, and Theme D originally appeared in Varan.
 As Themes B, C, and D persistently interchange with Theme A over the course of the music's roughly ten minute duration, the pulsating, bolero-like excitement of the music builds to an exhilaratingly emphatic crescendo.
 Rondo in Burlesque's first performance took place at the Hibiya Public Hall with Yukinori Tezuka conducting the Tokyo Kosei Wind Orchestra.